Wisconsin public assistance.

 Other public medical programs in Wisconsin offered by Department of Health Services include all of these resources listed below.

 Prescription medications can be provided from BadgerRx Gold.
 This government funded resource is a medical and prescription assistance program that was created to help keep prescription drugs affordable and accessible for lower income or uninsured Wisconsin residents.
 The prescription program is very flexible, and there is no age requirement and no screening for pre-existing health conditions.
+Find other prescription drug assistance programs.

 Health Insurance Risk Sharing Plan can provide access to affordable, high quality healthcare for all income eligible Wisconsin residents.
 The resource has been available for over 30 years.
 Even patients who have a medical condition that’s preventing them from paying for or receiving health insurance may qualify.
 Another beneficiary is those who have lost their employer-sponsored health coverage.
 These individuals may still qualify for great high quality yet affordable benefits through the state funded HIRSP.